 If your dog does not have any dietary restrictions or allergies it is recommended that 80% of their diet comes from red meat sources (venison, bison, beef, pork, duck, kangaroo, rabbit, etc.) the remaining portion should be made up of fish, fowl, etc. Each protein source offers different nutrition, feeding a wide variety of protein sources is highly recommended and contributes to a well balanced diet for your dog.

 Courtlyn products are made pure with only the proteins listed in the ingredients and therefore do not have supplements added to the food.
 Supplements can be a great addition to your pets diet and can be catered to your pets specific needs.
-Some of our frequently used supplements are probiotics, omega 3&6, vitamin e, greens and kelp.
+Some of our frequently used supplements are probiotics, omega 3&6, vitamin e, zinc and kelp.

 Health & Safety